-Print and copy shops can be sued for negligence in performance of duties
+Print and copy shops can be sued for negligence in performing their duties:

 - Copyright infringement